Interlace, Inc.

 Infrastructure for the world's private information.

 Our digital world is broken.
 Information exists as static files in rigid hierarchies, scattered across countless apps and services.
-Our knowledge is fragmented, vulnerable, and beyond our control.
+It's fragmented, vulnerable, and beyond our control.
 We don't own our data.
+The apps we love get hacked.

 We evolved from mainframes to personal computers to smartphones to AI, but we're still using the same fundamental model: apps own your data in their siloed databases.